Accredited Psychiatry and Medicine

 J. Bursztajn, MD -[Curriculum Vitae]-

-has over twenty-five years of service as a distinguished patient
+has over thirty years of service as a distinguished patient

 care-focused clinician and as senior clinical faculty at Harvard